deltachat/deltachat-pages/en/help.md

 - Which versions of Delta Chat are being used?
 - How many messages are unencrypted?

-We will _not_ collect any personally identifyable information about you.
+We will _not_ collect any personally identifiable information about you.

 ### Can I use a classic email address with Delta Chat?